This article contains examples of Gradebooks with a Formula Grading System. It can help you better understand the Gradebook setup.

 What does the student see?

+- Students also click on Grades to see their grades.
 As shown below, the students see the amount of points they've received and the final grade.

-For each assignment, they see the number of points earned, followed by their score according to the linked Grade Scheme (here: percentages).
+- For each assignment, they see the number of points earned, followed by their score according to the linked Grade Scheme (here: percentages).
 At the top (if released) they see the Final Calculated Grade, which shows their final score, with below it the corresponding final grade according to the linked Grade Scheme.

 Example 2: Calculating a final grade by adding weighted scores of each test component